Rodrigo Viligrón

 Rodrigo Andrés Viligrón Barrientos (born 14 May 1976) is a Chilean former footballer.

 Career

 Born in Purranque, Viligrón began playing professional football with local side Deportes Puerto Montt in 1992.
 He led the club to a historic promotion to the Chilean Primera División in 1996.
 After playing professionally for 20 years, including spells with Provincial Osorno, CD O'Higgins, Cobresal, Colo-Colo, Cobreloa and Deportes Concepción, he retired from playing with his original club, Puerto Montt, in February 2014.

+Post-retirement

+Viligrón served as coach for football academies in Puerto Montt and has played football at amateur level for clubs such as Alberto Edwards from Fresia.

+Following coaching football, Viligrón has worked in salmon industry.